 Television Production Minor

-The 15-credit minor in film production will provide students with an introduction to the language of filmmaking.
-Upon completion of the minor, students will better understand the filmmaking process, be able to analyze the strengths of different genres in the medium, and be able to create short films in digital format.
+The 15-credit minor in Television production will provide students with an introduction to the language of broadcast television.
+Upon completion of the minor, students will better understand the process of TV program production, be able to analyze the strengths of different genres in the medium, and be able to create short programs in digital format.

 FILM2255 Students will learn how to identify, develop, and produce single camera field productions for TV spot news, TV news feature stories, and TV news magazine segments.
 Students will write, direct, shoot, and edit in a fast turnaround schedule common in the TV news industry.

 FILM3430 Reality TV is now an undeniable part of popular culture both in the US and abroad and has become a major successful genre in Television.
 Students will learn the unique production procedures that shooting a reality TV show requires.
 Students will exam the long running, Emmy Award winning and internationally popular TV series Project Runway.
 Students will learn first-hand by using Project Runway as a model to create, produce and edit their own Reality series that will then be aired on the FDUTV YouTube channel.

 FILM4465 WORKING WITH NON-PROFIT, CORPORATE, AND GOVERNMENT ORGANIZATIONS: Students gain world experience, working on production for corporate clients, or for non-profit or government organizations.
 Students handle concepts, scripts and fill the roles of script writers, camera operations, production managers, sound-mixer, boom, editor, etc. resulting in a training, corporate image or marketing-type film.